The coming record revolution: digital discs

 A laser reads the compact, no-wear disc to deliver superior hi-fi

 By LEONARD FELDMAN

 A Sony technician slipped a small disc into the slot of a player no larger than a portable cassette machine.
-I noticed the record?s shiny surface broke light into rainbow colors.
-Seconds later I was bathed in rich, wide-ranging stereo music that sounded better than anything I?d ever heard from discs or tapes.
+I noticed the record?\’s shiny surface broke the light into rainbow colors.
+Seconds later I was bathed in rich, wide-ranging stereo music that sounded better than anything I’d ever heard from discs or tapes.

 For more than three years representatives of companies participating in DAD technology have been trying to establish a disc standard.
 Audio firms want to avoid confusing consumers with incompatible discs and hardware.

 But recently a council of 51 companies in the field ended its deliberations without establishing a definite DAD standard.
 Instead, the council leaned heavily toward the Compact Digital Disc system I had seen in Tokyo.
 This system was originally developed by Philips of Holland.
 Since its first showings [PS, Oct. ’79], Sony and Philips have been working together to improve the system and convince others quite successfully that it should become a world standard.

 While the Philips-Sony DAD system is based on optical laser technology, Telefunken of West Germany has been demonstrating a different groove-type disc system.
 A mechanical pickup stylus traces digital information contained in the spiral groove.
 It now seems unlikely, however, that Telefunken’s system will be accepted as a world standard, or even be offered to the public in the near future.

 That leaves one other system, based on a grooveless disc that uses a pickup to sense minute changes in disc capacitance.
 This DAD was developed by JVC as a companion to its VHD (video high density) disc player for TV, slated for marketing early next year.
 JVC’s audio-disc system uses the videodisc player with an extra plug-in adapter.